Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Case Studies

 \subsection{Regression Market Implemented on Synthetic Data}

-In this case study, we use an autoregressive process to simulate 4 independent market players (P2-P5) with first order autocorrelations, meaning that their data only have a linear correlation with their own data from the previous time step.
+In this case study, we use an autoregressive process to simulate the data of 4 independent market players (P2-P5) with first order autocorrelations, meaning that their data only have a linear correlation with their own data from the previous time step.
 Then we use a vector autoregressive process to simulate one market player (P1) that holds data with first order correlations with the other agents.
-Each time step is assumed to be one hour, and the correlations used in this case study are stationary so they do not vary with time.
+Assuming each time step is one hour, the synthetic data are generated by